versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 - It MUST recognise and process [VersaTiles containers](https://github.com/versatiles-org/versatiles-spec/blob/v02/v02/container/readme.md).
 - It SHOULD handle HTTP headers in particular:
   - `Content-Type` must accurately represent the MIME type.
   - `Accept-Encoding` and `Content-Encoding` for data compression; recompress data if necessary.
   - `Cache-Control` should be used to manage caching strategies for proxies, CDNs and browsers.
 Should include `no-transform`.
   - `Vary` should be set to `Accept-Encoding`.
   - Implement CORS headers such as `Access-Control-Allow-Origin` if required.
 - The server should know its public URL for referencing resources.
 - Organised tile and metadata access through a structured folder hierarchy is recommended:
   - `/tiles/`: The primary directory for retrieving tiles.
-	 - `/tiles/sources.json`: A detailed index of available tile sources.
+    - `/tiles/index.json`: An index of available tile sources.
     - `/tiles/{name}/{z}/{x}/{y}`: Standardised endpoints for accessing tiles.
     - `/tiles/{name}/tiles.json`: A valid [TileJSON 3.0.0](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0).
   - `/assets/`: Houses additional resources such as styles, fonts, sprites and MapLibre GL JS files.
   - See [VersaTiles Frontend Specifications](specification_frontend.md) for more information.
 - SHOULD be configured via `config.yaml` for a customised server setup, including domain setup, IP/port listening preferences, operation modes (development vs. production), tile source specification and static content management: